minhdao/minhdao.github.io/_posts/2023-03-31-shopify-app-overview.markdown

 description: A high level view and some key concepts when starting to work on a Shopify app
 ---

+A full documentation link can be found here: `https://shopify.dev/docs/apps/getting-started`

 ### What’s the purpose of a Shopify app?
 * Extends functionality of Shopify
 * Add more features or improve some existing features (e.g. Custom checkout flow)